Below are our editor’s picks for infant books (6-12mo.) by subcategory:

 Simple picture/word books are great for babies working on basic word recognition and starting to build their vocabularies.

-The bestselling First 100 Words ($4 at Amazon) is simply a must have.
-Sized for little hands (approx 5.25 x 5.25"), it's perfect either for baby to read on his own or for you to tote around in your diaper bag.
-It features four to six images per page, providing baby with plenty of stimulation without overwhelming him.
-If baby starts fussing in the car or at a restaurant, just pull it out and enjoy the peace!
+Sized for little hands (approx 5.25 x 5.25″), First 100 Words ($4 at Amazon) is perfect for baby to read on his own or for you to tote around in your diaper bag.
+It features four to six images per page, providing baby with plenty of stimulation while not being overwhelming.
+It’s the perfect accompaniment in the car for a quiet, peaceful ride.

 Best good night books

-The Going-To-Bed Book ($5 at Amazon) follows a troupe of Sandra Boynton's adorable animal characters as they prepare for bed — taking a bath, putting on their PJs, brushing their teeth, and finally getting rocked to sleep by the ocean.
-It features simple text, colorful pictures, and a wonderful soothing ending ("they rock and rock and rock to sleep").
-It's a favorite wind-down book in our homes.
+The Going-To-Bed Book ($6 at Amazon) follows a troupe of Sandra Boynton’s adorable animal characters as they prepare for bed — taking a bath, putting on their PJs, brushing their teeth, and finally getting rocked to sleep by the ocean.
+It features simple text, colorful pictures, and a wonderful soothing ending (“they rock and rock and rock to sleep”).
+It’s a great wind-down book before bed.